James McCune Smith: Later years and death

-In 1863, Smith was appointed as professor of anthropology at Wilberforce College, the first African American-owned and operated college in the United States.
+In 1863, Smith was appointed as professor of anthropology at Wilberforce University, the first African American-owned and operated college in the United States.
 Smith was too ill to take the position.
 He died two years later, on November 17, 1865, at the age of 52, from congestive heart failure.
 This was nineteen days before ratification of the Thirteenth Amendment to the United States Constitution that abolished slavery.
 He was buried at Cypress Hills Cemetery in Brooklyn.
 Smith was survived by his widow, Malvina, and five children.

 To escape racial discrimination and have more opportunities, his children passed into white society: the four surviving sons married white spouses; his unmarried daughter lived with a brother.
 They worked as teachers, a lawyer, and as business people.
 Smith's unique achievements as a pioneering African-American physician were rediscovered by twentieth-century historians.
 They were relearned by his descendants in the twenty-first century, who identified as white and did not know about him, when a great-great-great-granddaughter took a history class and found his name in her grandmother's family bible.
 In 2010, several Smith descendants commissioned a new tombstone for his grave in Brooklyn and gathered to honor him and their African-American ancestry.

 Honors and legacy

-In November 2018, the New York Academy of Medicine posthumously inducted Smith as a fellow of the academy, 171 years after his nomination and 153 years after his death.
+In November 2018, the New York Academy of Medicine (NYAM) posthumously inducted Smith as a fellow of the academy, 171 years after his nomination and 153 years after his death.
 At the 2018 Discourse and Awards ceremony, NYAM President Judith Salerno presented a replica certificate of fellowship to Professor Joanne Edey-Rhodes, who accepted on behalf of Smith's descendants.
 In 2019, the academy also formally unveiled a portrait of Smith, commissioned by Academy Fellow Dr. Daniel Laroche and painted by artist Junior Jacques.
 It now is on display at the academy.

 The University of Glasgow, Smith's alma mater, has named its new Learning Hub building the James McCune Smith Learning Hub and it opened to students early in 2021.
 The university has also established a scholarship and an annual lecture named after Smith.